mikepjb/dotfiles/README.md

 ### Extra housekeeping when setting up a new machine

-1. Set caps lock as control.
+1. Set caps lock as control (auto-configured on Linux).
 2. Disable audible/visual bell.
 3. Trackpad/Mouse tracking speed + tap to click!
 4. Disable hold to quit in Chrome/Chromium.